scarnyc/scarnyc/README.md

 ## 👋 Hey, I'm Will

-👋 Hey, I'm Will.
 I'm an Agentic AI Product Leader driving $168M+ in value 🔥

 My work bridges cutting-edge AI capabilities and practical customer value: I lead enterprise AI products to transform the business that customers ❤️